 - Cook Less – Needless to say, you may not be willing or even interested in going completely raw, but at least keep that in mind as a wonderfully healthy option.
 Even a fancy salad doesn’t take long to prepare, and you aren’t left with a kitchen full of pots & pans to clean up.

 - Consider a Combo Oven – Microwaves aren’t the only way to make quick work of cooking foods or heating up leftovers.
 One good option is a combination microwave/convection oven so you can use convection most of the time and microwaving only when necessary.
-If your ready to take the plunge to completely nuke-free, then consider a combination convection/toaster oven.
+If you’re ready to take the plunge to completely nuke-free, then consider a combination convection/toaster oven.

 In the end, it’s all about priorities.
 Sometimes eating healthier does take a little more time than we’re accustomed to, but then, aren’t the benefits worth it?